 Note: This project is currently on hold and this example study shows an early state.

 Clic is a non-profit who works with at risk teens and pre-teens.
 Through the use of technology (mainly computers and coding) they inform them of the benefits in tech and foster their interests as they grow.
-We were approached to design a new logo and create a visual identity for the business.
+I was approached to design a new logo and visual identity for the business.

 LGBTQ IA is a small friendly group of individuals, participating in local events and educating others about the LGBTQ community in Iowa.
 I was inspired by their goal, which is directly related to the confusion behind the definition of their acronym.
 I used overlapping shapes with multiple colors (directly referencing their classic rainbow colored flag) to illustrate the idea that it’s not a grouping of separate individuals but, instead, a collective of friends and family all coming together for a positive goal.

 The choice to add in the outline of Iowa instead of the standard “IA” was intentional.
 I wanted to illustrate the ripple effect that one change can have on a community; using their multi-colored flag as inspiration.

 Simple but striking, light hearted and together, across Iowa as one.
 I truly enjoyed creating this logo for such a great group.

 Three concepts for Iowa Fire Safety, an Iowa company that has a number of services ranging from informational sessions to physically installing alarm systems in homes and businesses.